-The following is a synchronization migration example from a Sun Directory Server Enterprise Edition (DSEE) topology to the PingData Directory Server topology, including a change in the DIT structure to a flattened directory structure.
-The Sync Pipe connects the Sun Directory Server topology as the Sync Source and the Directory Server topology as the Sync Destination.
+The following is a synchronization migration example from a Sun Directory Server Enterprise Edition (DSEE) topology to the PingData PingDirectory Server topology, including a change in the DIT structure to a flattened directory structure.
+The Sync Pipe connects the Sun Directory Server topology as the Sync Source and the PingDirectory Server topology as the Sync Destination.
 Each endpoint is defined with three external servers in their respective topology.
-The Sync Pipe destination has its base DN set to o=example, which is used when performing LDAP searches for entries.